noaa-fit-resources/noaa-fit-resources.github.io/_posts/2019-06-14-best-practices-version-control.md

 1. Allows for multi-branch workflow, i.e. a `master`, `development`, and feature branches.
 Feature branches are one way to keep changes more modular and improve testability.
-2. Seamless to manage Github releases.
+2. Seamless to manage GitHub releases.
 3. Branch protection rules to enforce more protocols on everyone, including administrators.